OPERATIC AUTO-MUTILATION.

 Michael Broadhead

-Sainerine has also scored several short films, including NOFAC3's Threads, which has been screened internationally, as well as the Edmonton Underground Film Festival screening of Maya Derren's A Ritual in Transfigured Time.
-Her music has appeared on labels OBSKUR Music and Lavender Dream, and has received radio play on Calgary's CJSW and Vancouver's CiTR.
+Sainerine has scored several short films, including NOFAC3's Threads, which has been screened internationally, as well as the Edmonton Underground Film Festival screening of Maya Derren's A Ritual in Transfigured Time.
+Her music has has received radio play on Montreal's CKUT, Vancouver's CiTR and Calgary's CJSW.